padogrid/bundle-none-tutorial-padogrid/02-create-rwe.md

 ## 2.1.
 Interactive RWE

-For our tutorial, let's run it non-interactively as shown below.
+For our tutorial, let's run it non-interactively by specifying `-quiet` as shown below.

 ```bash
 create_rwe -quiet -rwe rwe-tutorial